-Our annual Products and Materials Forum offers a packed programme with useful updates for product and material suppliers, designers and specifiers.
-Attendees will get an in-depth briefing on how products and materials are recognised in the Green Star and Homestar rating tools.
+Our annual Products and Materials Forum offered a packed programme with useful updates for product and material suppliers, designers and specifiers.
+Attendees got an in-depth briefing on how products and materials are recognised in the Green Star and Homestar rating tools.

 Jack Bright, Scheme Manager of the Envirocon Product Stewardship Scheme

-Gary Caulfield, Chief Executive Officer, XLAM NZ will give us an overview of cross laminated timber (CLT).
-He will discuss how it is made, it's uses and the sustainable benefits.
+Gary Caulfield, Chief Executive Officer, XLAM NZ gave us an overview of cross laminated timber (CLT).
+He discussed how it is made, it's uses and the sustainable benefits.
 Xlam NZ is the only manufacturer of CLT in the Southern hemisphere.
-View his bio
+View his presentation

-James Griffin, Network General Manager / Project lead – Mega Efficiency at the Sustainable Business Network will discuss the Circular Economy Model Office which is an innovative program to embed 'circular economy' principles into refurbishments and builds of commercial premises to design out waste.
-View his bio.
+James Griffin, Network General Manager / Project lead – Mega Efficiency at the Sustainable Business Network discussed the Circular Economy Model Office which is an innovative program to embed 'circular economy' principles into refurbishments and builds of commercial premises to design out waste.
+View his presentation

-Andrea Davison, Technical Manager – Special Projects at the New Zealand Green Building Council will give an overview of how products and materials can help a project achieve innovation points in Green Star through Life Cycle Assessment, Environmental Product Declarations, designing for waste minimisation and best practice waste management.
+Andrea Davison, Technical Manager – Special Projects at the New Zealand Green Building Council gave us an overview of how products and materials can help a project achieve innovation points in Green Star through Life Cycle Assessment, Environmental Product Declarations, designing for waste minimisation and best practice waste management.
+View her presentation

 Thorough ▪ Comparable ▪ Comprehensive ▪ Robust.
 These are key features of an Environmental Product Declaration (EPD).
 Together they allow end users to fairly assess the impacts of different products, similar to a nutrition label.

 However, EPDs are only one of the tangible outputs from undertaking a Life Cycle Assessment (LCA) study.
 It is the process itself that creates most business value, by contributing to increasing revenue, reducing cost, enhancing brand and reducing risk.